Availability and durability: Single-AZ and Multi-AZ file systems - Amazon FSx for Windows File Server

 When failing over from one file server to another, the new active file server automatically begins serving all file system read and write requests.
 When the resources in the preferred subnet are available, Amazon FSx automatically fails back to the preferred file server in the preferred subnet.
 A failover typically completes in less than 30 seconds from the detection of the failure on the active file server to the promotion of the standby file server to active status.
 Failback to the original Multi-AZ configuration also completes in less than 30 seconds, and only occurs once the file server in the preferred subnet is fully recovered.

-For Multi-AZ file systems, if there is ongoing traffic during failover and failback, any data changes made during this time will need to be synchronized between the file servers.
-This process can take up to multiple hours for write-heavy and IOPS-heavy workloads.
+During the brief period in which your file system is failing over and failing back, I/O may be paused and Amazon CloudWatch metrics may be temporarily unavailable.
+For Multi-AZ file systems, any file read and write activity that occurs during failover and failback will need to be synchronized between the primary and secondary file servers.
+This process can take up to multiple hours for file systems with HDD storage, and for workloads that are write-heavy and IOPS-heavy.
 We recommend testing the impact of failovers on your application while your file system is under a lighter load.

 Failover experience on Windows clients

-When failing over from one file server to another, the new active file server automatically begins serving all file system read and write requests.
+When failing over from one file server to another, the new active file server automatically begins servicing all file system read and write requests.
 After the resources in the preferred subnet are available, Amazon FSx automatically fails back to the preferred file server in the preferred subnet.
 Because the file system's DNS name remains the same, failovers are transparent to Windows applications, which resume file system operations without manual intervention.
 A failover typically completes in less than 30 seconds from the detection of the failure on the active file server to the promotion of the standby file server to active status.
 Failback to the original Multi-AZ configuration also completes in less than 30 seconds, and only occurs after the file server in the preferred subnet is fully recovered.

 Failover experience on Linux clients